grepug/vision-blog/content/blog/introducing-vision-app/index.md

 ---
-title: Introducing Vision App
+title: Introducing Vision App Part I, OKR Explained
 date: "2020-11-08T22:12:03.284Z"
 description: "Your first personal OKR manager with OKR explained"
 ---

 This is my first time writing my own product release note.

-I'm extreamly proud to tell that this is the fruit of my first ever OKR period.
+I'm extreamly proud to tell that the app is the fruit of my first ever OKR period.
 And it was impossible without the magic power of OKR.
-What is more magic is that the product Vision is an app for OKR management built with my experience.
+What is more magic is that the product Vision is exactly an app for OKR management built with my own experience.

 ## Met OKR

 Well, I was wondering what kind of this note should be looklike.
 I tried something really formal and official -- something went "What is Vision", and gave a definition of it before introducing the main concept of OKR, then tried to explain how useful it is.

 Finally, I gave it up.
 To be honest, I've never finished reading a single book about OKR.
 I've never been an expert on it.
-So I decided to tell my own real story about the journey of OKR instead.
+Instead I decided to explain by telling my own real story about the journey of OKR.

 I heared about OKR at my company, even though I was not part of the ones who were required to practice it.
 They took a top-down way to introduce OKR to the staffs at my company.
 And obviously, I'm a Web engineer from the lowest layer with no obligation to practice this for now.

-By then, I knew a little about OKR -- a kind of methodology for helping people get things done (GTD).
+By then, I knew little about OKR -- a kind of methodology for helping people get things done (GTD).
 "Probably like a todo list", I thought.

 I always love products of Apple.
 They may call me an Apple fan.
 As a developer, however, I've never written a single app for the Apple's platforms.
 That really has been a shame for me.
 I wanted to get something done with that dream.
-And I was reminded that maybe OKR was the savior in a Sunday afternoon at a Starbucks.
+One day OKR suddenly occured to me, reminding me that maybe it was the savior.

-I texted a message to one of my collegues who was practicing OKR at company asked if OKR was suitable for personal use.
+I texted a message immediately to one of my collegues who was practicing OKR at company asked if OKR was suitable for personal use.
 She replied positively.

-I was delighted.
-And started to Google the keyword "personal OKR", finding one blog post which tremendously inspired me for implementing personal OKR.
+I was delighted, and started googling the keyword "personal OKR", finding one blog post which tremendously inspired me for implementing personal OKR.
 It was [How to set your Personal OKRs and stick to them ](https://medium.com/@jamsusmaximus/how-to-set-your-personal-okrs-and-stick-to-them-632acec44084).
 And I would like to put some highlight quotes below.

 > OKRs stand for Objective Key Results, and they’re a goal-setting framework developed by the legendary Andy Grove when he was CEO of Intel.
 John Doerr then introduced them to Google and attributed much of Google’s success to the OKR framework, which has popularised the approach in recent years.